Login | Register | Subscribe to the GG RSS Feed

 • Check your reservation early: Don't wait until the day before you leave to check your reservation online.
 A change in planes or a last minute partnering with a different carrier can land you seat in front of the bulkhead - or worse, beside the bathroom.

-• Forget last-minute flights: If you haven't already booked your flight, you may have to settle for traveling on Christmas or New Year's Day.
+• Forget last-minute flights: If you haven't already booked your flight, you may have to settle for traveling on or just after Thanksgiving.

-• Don't forget the extras: Check with SeatGuru to see what types of flight entertainment and power ports are available on your plane.
+• Don't forget the extras: Check to see what types of flight entertainment and power ports are available on your plane.
+You might want to download your favorites before leaving home to prevent boredom.

 • Arrive early: Count on long lines.
-SeatGuru recommends arriving a full hour earlier than you normally would.
-If your plans are flexible, add your name to the "volunteer" list and take a later flight - which usually earns you a free flight at another time.
+We recmmend arriving at least a full hour earlier than you normally would.
+If your plans are flexible, add your name to the "volunteer" list and take a later flight, which usually earns you a free flight at another time.

 • Play fair: Don't hop on a courtesy cart unless you need to, line up before your seat is called or talk on your cell phone when the plane is taxiing.
 Everyone's nerves are jangled and a little good will goes a long way.

 • Be nice to airline employees: Be friendly but firm if your needs aren't being met.
-SeatGuru recommends keeping the airline's customer service phone number on speed-dial.
+We recommend keeping the airline's customer service phone number on speed-dial.

 Post new comment